Howe, Texas: History

 In 1884, Howe was incorporated, with George M. McCrary as mayor.
-By the late 1880s, the town had become a major grain shipping center and was the home of red rust-proof oats.
-A number of seed companies had their beginnings there in that decade.
-Howe became home to a Farmers' Alliance Cooperative Association, which was absorbed by the Howe Grain and Mercantile Company in 1894.
-In 1890, Howe had a population of 450, a steam gristmill, a Farmers' Alliance Cooperative, and Baptist and Methodist churches, as well as a number of hotels, doctors, druggists, and barbers.
-Several newspapers were published in Howe, such as the Howe Herald from 1890 to the 1910s and the Howe Messenger in the late 1930s and early '40s.
+By the late 1880s, the town had become a major grain shipping center, notably for red rust-proof oats.
+Several seed companies were founded there in that decade.
+Howe hosted a Farmers' Alliance Cooperative Association, which was absorbed by the Howe Grain and Mercantile Company in 1894.
+In 1890, Howe's population reached 450.
+The town included a steam gristmill, a Farmers' Alliance Cooperative, and Baptist and Methodist churches, along with various businesses such as hotels, doctors, druggists, and barbers.
+Several newspapers were published in Howe, such as the Howe Herald from 1890 to the 1910s and the Howe Messenger in the late 1930s and early 1940s.
 During the 1930s, the Howe Chronicle was published by former Governor James E. Ferguson and his brother A. M. Ferguson.
 The Howe Enterprise was established in 1963 by A.P.
 "Pop" Sloan.

-On May 15, 1896, an F5 category tornado passed through the west side of Howe and the Farmington community, sweeping away around 17 homes.
-On October 6, 1904, The Arlington Journal reported a fire through Howe's business district and named four stores it destroyed.
+During the May 15, 1896, an F5 category tornado passed through the west side of Howe and the Farmington community, sweeping away around 17 homes.
+On October 6, 1904, The Arlington Journal reported that a fire swept through Howe's business district, destroying four stores.

 By 1914, the Texas Traction Company, better known as the Interurban, was providing service to Howe.
 This electric train ran between Denison and Dallas with a stop in Howe.
 By 1914, Howe also had the Farmers National Bank, the Howe Herald, three grain elevators, and an ice plant.
 The community's population had grown from 521 in 1904 to 680 in the early 1960s.
-After then, it rose rapidly through the early 1980s, reaching 2,173 by 1990.
+It then rose rapidly through the early 1980s, reaching 2,173 by 1990.
 By 2000, the population was 2,478.

-Throughout most of its history, Howe remained primarily an agricultural center, but some oil has been produced in the area.
-During the early 1980s, Howe reported some 30 businesses.
-In 1981, local industries included a shirt manufacturer and a hydraulics company, and by 1991, the number of manufacturers in Howe had risen to five, including makers of plastics, electronics, and agricultural equipment.
+Throughout most of its history, Howe remained primarily an agricultural center, though some oil has been produced in the area.
+During the early 1980s, Howe had approximately 30 businesses.
+In 1981, local industries included a shirt manufacturer and a hydraulics company.
+By 1991, the number of manufacturers in Howe had risen to five, including makers of plastics, electronics, and agricultural equipment.